samir122145/MYGAME/README.md

 # MYGAME
 READ FIRST THEN TRY!
-YOU CAN MODIFY IT IF YOU WNT ITS OPEN SOURCE
+YOU CAN MODIFY IT IF YOU WANT ITS OPEN SOURCE

 Welcome to samir game!
 Use this game to build and play your own Obby courses.
 1. Movement & Play Mode: